top of page

-The ugly sister of Semenyih, Batangsi has never been in the spotlight, of course losing to the famous Bukit Broga.
+The ugly sister of Semenyih, Batangsi has never been in the spotlight, losing to the famous Bukit Broga.
 However Batangsi trail has so much more to offer, with the mysterious pristine waterfall with soft slivery sand and the rare "umbrella palm" forest puts it in my gems of Selangor list!

 Starting point: Burmese Temple of Nian Jue Lin ( the temple gates opens at 7am, possible to park inside the temple premise)